Generic name: Clonazepam

-Klonopin is the brand name prescription medication for clonazepam, a tranquilizer of the benzodiazepine class.
-The medication is useful in the prevention and treatment of a panic disorder, seizures, and a movement disorder called akathisia.
+Klonopin is the brand name prescription medication for clonazepam, a tranquillizer of the benzodiazepine class.
+The medication is useful in the prevention and treatment of a panic disorder, seizures, and movement disorder called akathisia.
 It is an oral medication whose effects generally begin within one hour and last for about six to twelve hours.

 Clonazepam, the active ingredient of Klonopin got patented in 1960 and went on sale in 1975 in the United States.
 The medication clonazepam is available in both brand and generic names.
 The United States declared it the 34th most prescribed medication in 2017, with over 20 million prescriptions written that year.
-At many places in the world, including the United States, people buy Klonopin online to use it as a recreational drug.
+In many places in the world, including the United States, people buy Klonopin online to use it as a recreational drug.

 How does Klonopin work?

 Klonopin contains benzodiazepine clonazepam that works by enhancing the activity of inhibitory GABA neurotransmitters in the central nervous system to give the medication its skeletal muscle relaxant, anticonvulsant, and anxiolytic effects.

 Klonopin acts by attaching to the benzodiazepine site of the GABA receptors, enhancing the electric effects of GABA neuron binding and resulting in the increased chloride ions influx into the neurons.
 It additionally results in an inhibition of the central nervous system synaptic transmission.